Sharpie/puppet-clone_army/README.md

 deployment is useful for applying load to Puppet infrastructure servers during testing and development.

-This module currently only supports PE.
-Support for Open Source Puppet may be added in a future release.
+This module currently only supports PE running on RedHat 7.
+Support for other operating systems and Open Source Puppet may be added in a future release.

 The clones run inside `systemd-nspawn` containers that use OverlayFS to share a common `puppet-agent` install with container-local modifications.